Strome, DeBrincat lead Blackhawks past Kings, 5-1

+CHICAGO (AP) — Dylan Strome and Alex DeBrincat have known each other since they were high-scoring junior teammates starting in 2014.
+On Sunday night, that familiarity paid off again at a higher level.

-CHICAGO (AP) — Dylan Strome had two goals and assisted on linemate Alex DeBrincat’s score to help the Chicago Blackhawks beat the Los Angeles Kings 5-1 on Sunday night to end a four-game skid.
+Strome had two goals and assisted on linemate DeBrincat’s score to help the Chicago Blackhawks beat the Los Angeles Kings 5-1 on Sunday to end a four-game skid.

+DeBrincat set up both of Strome’s goals as the two former offensive whizzes of Ontario Hockey League’s Erie Otters clicked again and sparked Chicago’s attack.

+“We kind of find each other pretty easily” Strome said.
+“We were excited before the game to get back together.
+He’s obviously a great player.
+Tonight he found me a few times and I paid him back with one in the slot.
+Nice to be back on his line.”

-DeBrincat set up both of Strome’s goals as the two former junior hockey teammates clicked again and sparked Chicago’s attack.
-David Kampf and Drake Caggiula also scored to help the Blackhawks bounce back after they were shut out in Carolina on Saturday and managed just two goals in their previous three games.
+David Kampf and Drake Caggiula also scored as the Blackhawks bounced back after they were shut out in Carolina on Saturday and managed just two goals in their previous three games.

+Strome and DeBrincat were successful together last season for the Blackhawks after Strome arrived in a trade from Arizona in late November.
+They skated on the wings with Ryan Carpenter at center on Sunday, the first time they’ve been on the same line this season.

+“A little bit of a reset, I think,” DeBrincat said.
+“We know what we can do together.
+Trying to play some good, smart hockey.
+Get some confidence back and carry it into the next game.
+It wasn’t going in there for a while, and we got bounces today.”

 Robin Lehner made 38 saves and lost a bid for his first shutout with Chicago when Sean Walker scored early in the third period.